This project is a dresser transformed with six colors from American Paint Company:

 At this point I contemplated leaving the piece as is, or adding a stencil.
 As much as I love stencils, if I don’t like them after I apply them, it will bug me to the point where I’ll repaint over them.
 Thus, if I made the wrong choice on this one, it would be a major bummer to repaint it again.

 I could SEE the stencil in my mind, and knew I needed to apply it.
 I used APC’s Uncle Sam to stencil the design.
-The stencil is an old one from my wall business collection, and no longer available as the company went out of business.
 It’s a thinner stencil, and that makes the stenciling more cumbersome, especially since it’s worn from past use.
 But the design was perfect for this piece and worth the slowing down.

 I gold leafed the front legs, and painted the top with a blend of APC Navajo White and Heaven’s Light, a pretty pale creamy yellow.
 I sanded the finish until I liked it.